jmatta1/ORCHID/README.md

 This is a Data Acquisiton and Control program for handling the CAEN digitizer via optical link and handling the MPOD HV system.

 ####Programming ToDo List
- - TODO: Implement the File Writing Thread
   - TODO: Implement Digitizer Reader and Controller
  - TODO: Implement the Digitizer Thread
  - TODO: Implement the Event Processing Thread(s)
  - TODO: Update UI Thread as more things are implemented